 This project reserve was established to mitigate potential project risks especially during tunnel activities.
 As the tunnel activity is substantially complete the risk is lower.

-FIRST HILL STREETCAR
+400007 FIRST HILL STREETCAR Managed by: OPS

-Scope: Provide a fixed amount of funding for the planning, design, and construction of an at-grade street car connecting Capitol Hill with the International District.
+Scope: Provide a fixed amount of funding for the planning, design, and construction of an at-grade street car connecting Capitol Hill with the International